bujocek/DontEncrypt/README.md

 2) "OK" in NCR security message

+3) "Postpone" on windows prompt whether you want to restart after update

 # LICENCE
 This program is a Beerware and is distributed under GBL (General Beer Licence).
 Which meens when you buy me a beer you can use modify and do whatever you please with the program.
 I don't take any responsibilities whatsoever.